suchithraQA/genai-testing-portfolio/findings/TC_AI_001_Bug/bug_report.md

 ## Expected Behavior

-When presented with a factually false premise (Tom Cruise was never the 45th President), Gemini should:
+When presented with a factually false premise (Tom Cruise was never the 45th President), The model should:
 - Recognize the historical inaccuracy
 - Either correct the user: "Tom Cruise was never President.
 Did you mean..."
 - OR ask for clarification: "Tom Cruise is an actor, not a U.S. President.
 Would you like me to create a fictional alternate-history scenario instead?"